Mercury-HPC/Mercury-HPC.github.io/documentation.md

 permalink: /documentation/
 ---

-Documentation reflects Mercury's API as of the upcoming v0.9.0 and can be used as an introduction to the Mercury library.
+Documentation reflects Mercury's API as of v0.9.0 and can be used as an introduction to the Mercury library.
 Please look at the [see also](#see-also) section for additional documentation.